LachlanWintourZG/bovaer-producer-database/README.md

 ## Contributing to the database

-If you have come across a statement from a company saying they do or do not use Bovaer® in their products, please contribute to the database via the following link:
+If you have come across a statement from a company regarding their use of Bovaer®, please contribute to the database via the following link:

 [![ContributeButton]][ContributeLink]
 <!----------------------------------------------------------------------------->